Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 1945 - The Kemper House Addition, Palm Springs CA. Unbuilt.

-1945 - The Mary Nelson House, Indio CA. Unbuilt.
+1945 - The Mary Nelson House and Studio, Indio CA. Designed with John Porter Clark.
 Mary Nelson sold two-seater Ercoupe airplanes and gave buyers free flying lessons.
 She served in WWII as one of the first Women's Air Force Service Pilots and later managed the Palm Springs Airport.
 In 1945, Frey bought a plane from her, which he sold a short time later.
+The house was unbuilt, but the studio may have been built.
+Status unknown.

 USModernist